Skip to main content

 The debug page includes a Measure Image Pull feature at the bottom that lets you test P2P functionality directly.
 Enter an image reference (for example, docker.io/library/nginx:latest) and click Pull to see:

-• Lookup Result: Shows discovered peers that have the image and lookup latency
+• Lookup Result: Shows discovered peers that have the image and lookup latency.

-• Pull Result: Shows total pull duration, image size, and per-layer breakdown
+• Pull Result: Shows total pull duration, image size, and per-layer breakdown.

 Silent fallback behavior: Spegel is designed to fall back silently to upstream registries when P2P transfer is unavailable.
-This means image pulls will succeed even if Spegel isn’t functioning, potentially masking configuration problems.
+This means image pulls succeed even if Spegel isn’t functioning, potentially masking configuration problems.
 Use the debug page to verify P2P transfers are occurring.

-Benchmark P2P performance
+Optional: Benchmark P2P performance

 Install the benchmark tool

-Install the benchmark tool using Go:
+Install the benchmark tool with Go:

 go install github.com/spegel-org/benchmark@latest